Toyless Toyline Character

 - Alice from Transformers: Revenge of The Fallen.

 - It's strange to think how often this happens with the movie characters, seeing as when the first film came out, almost every vehicle that had appeared in it received an actual, transforming robot figure.
+And there were plenty of toys that weren't even based on anything that appeared in fiction at all.
 Yet many unimportant or background characters, such as the ancient Primes, the garbage truck Decepticon, Igor, and numerous other Decepticon soldiers never got any toys even in the expanded toy-lines.

 - The LEGO toyline for the Star Wars movies which began in 1999 skipped many rather important characters for several years.
 Scout Troopers were the first imperial soldiers with Stormtroopers first appearing in 2001 and even then in very few sets.
 The Star Wars Icon Yoda first appeared as a figure in 2002, Lando in 2004 and Mace Windu in 2005.
 Nute Gunray and Palpatine/Darth Sidious as non-Emperor, the main antagonists of the Prequels, were skipped until 2009, when they only got figures in the style of the "The Clone Wars" CGI Cartoon.
 A Life Action version of Gunray was made however, but the ultimate evil is still left out.